-poop they eat!
-Learn more about this disgusting habit; why dogs eat poop, and what you can do to stop it!
+Coprophagia (often incorrectly spelt as Coprofagia) is a medical term for dogs eating poop.
+It's pretty common in puppies, and they're not always fussy about whose poop they eat!
+Learn more about this disgusting habit, why dogs eat poop, and what you can do to stop it!

-It's more often seen in puppies of up to a year old, (who thankfully will eventually grow out of it) but dogs of any age can indulge in this 'unpalatable' habit.
+It's often seen in puppies up to a year old who, thankfully, will eventually grow out of it, but dogs of any age can indulge in this 'unpalatable' habit.

 Before our dogs became domesticated, their mother would lick her puppies' bottoms to stimulate bladder and bowel movement.
 She would then eat their poop to remove any evidence of her puppies to help protect them from predators.

 You'll still see mothers cleaning their puppies in this way today as the instinct is still strong within and drives her to 'protect' her young puppies.

 It could be that by keeping her nest area clean, the mother is also teaching her puppies not to soil in their own den, which they tend not to.